FSC 140 Introduction to Forensic Science 4 hours

 Prerequisites: completion of developmental and foundational courses.
 Term: Fall Fee: yes

 Forensic science is the application of science to the law and encompasses various scientific disciplines.
 This course will introduce various methodologies and applications used in the forensic context.
-Topics discussed include organic and inorganic chemical analyses of physical evidence, principles of serology and DNA analysis, identification of fresh and decomposed human remains, ballistics, fingerprint analysis, facial reconstruction, drug analysis, and forensic entomology.
+Topics discussed include organic and inorganic chemical analyses of physical evidence, principles of serology and DNA analysis, ballistics, arson, fingerprint analysis, drug analysis, and document examination.
+Laboratory included.

-FSC 340 Crime Scene Investigation and Evidence Collection 1 4 hours
+FSC 220 Crime Scene Investigation and Evidence Analysis 4 hours

 FSC 388 Cooperative Field Experience 1-4 hours

 Prerequisites: Junior standing, forensic science major, departmental approval; Term: Fall, Winter, Summer